Chicago and Southern Air Lines Flight 4

 Chicago and Southern Air Lines Flight 4 was a regularly scheduled flight from New Orleans, Louisiana to Chicago, Illinois via Jackson, Mississippi; Memphis, Tennessee; and St. Louis, Missouri operated with a Lockheed Model 10 Electra.
 On August 5, 1936, after departing from Lambert-St. Louis International Airport, the flight crashed in a farm field near the Missouri River.
-All 6 passengers and 2 crew members were killed in the crash.
+All six passengers and two crew members were killed in the crash.
+Vernon Omlie — who had performed as a noted barnstorming team with his wife, the aviation pioneer Phoebe Omlie — was among the dead.

 Accident

-The Lockheed Electra, named “City of Memphis,” was on a flight from New Orleans to Chicago.
+The Lockheed Electra, named City of Memphis, was on a flight from New Orleans to Chicago.
 After having left New Orleans at 5:30 PM, it proceeded normally to Jackson; Memphis; and St. Louis.
 It departed St. Louis at 9:52 PM, and was scheduled to arrive in Chicago at 12:55 AM.

 The aircraft departed St. Louis and proceeded on a northerly track towards the Missouri River.
 Five minutes after departure, all radio contact was lost with the aircraft.
 Chicago and Southern’s company radio controller made repeated attempts to contact the flight, and then notified the Chicago station, informing them of the missing aircraft.

 “The accident is believed to have occurred 10 minutes later, indicated by the wrist watch of the dead pilot which stopped at 10:02.”

 “The ship was unheard from after its takeoff, but airline officials were not concerned until they received a report from Tom King, a farmer, that he had heard motors of a plane die in midair.
 The wreckage was discovered hours later by a search party from the airport.

 “Ralph L. Sharp, of Fairfield, Ill., visiting friends near the scene, said he saw the plane flying low and then bank sharply to the left as though the pilot, encountering bad visibility, had decided to return to the airport.”

 “Ben Knobbe, a farmer, said the approach of the plane frightened him as it passed over his home.

 ”’I had come into the barn for a minute,’ he said, ‘when I heard the motors of the plane roaring wide open.
 I came out into the yard and saw the plane coming toward the barn.’

 ”’It flew so low that it grazed a tall tree.
 I was afraid it was going to strike the barn.
 A few minutes later the motors stopped.
 I went out and looked toward the north.
 I couldn’t see anything.’”